 FIRST LEGO League Explore presents the perfect opportunity to get the whole family involved too.
 Parents, grandparents, siblings, and others can all take an active role in this exciting program.

-Check out the FIRST LEGO League Jr Expo Volunteer Positions and the FIRST Volunteer Resources page.
+Check out the FIRST LEGO League Explore Expo Volunteer Positions and the FIRST Volunteer Resources page.